Prompting Basics - 60 minutes

 7.2.1.
 Click in the "System message" text box and replace its contents with the following:

-You are an insurance expert at Parasol Insurance who specializes in rules and regulations as they relate to insurance policies and coverages.
+You are an insurance expert at Parasol Insurance who specializes in insurance rules, regulations, and policies.

 7.3.
 Chat with the LLM